Courtois Cardiovascular Biorepository

 - High cholesterol

 - Sleep apnea

-And, there are risk factors that you cannot control, such as your:
+Third, there are risk factors that you cannot be changed, such as your:

 - Family and medical history

 Remember, prevention is key to decreasing your risk of developing cardiovascular heart disease.
-Be active, eat healthy, and do not smoke!
+Get or stay active, eat healthy, and do not smoke!